 There maybe a disagreement between neighbours with regards to the location of and ownership of boundary features.
 Quite often, conveyancing documents set out who should take responsibility for constructing and maintain boundary features, such as walls and fences, but this is not always the case and disputes can arise.
 These disputes can be particularly relevant where the cost of maintaining a boundary are high.

 A device known as “t “ marks can appear on conveyancing plans and denote potential ownership, which can help resolve disputes.
 However, if you have a dispute about boundary features, and who is responsible for the cost of maintaining a boundary, it is essential to instruct a solicitor with a detailed knowledge of this type of dispute.

 An easement is a right that someone has over someone else’s land.
 Easements can arise expressly, impliedly, by prescription (the passage of time) or necessity (where for example one neighbour needs access to someone else's property so that they can maintain their own).
 Examples of the most common types of easement are, rights of way, rights to light, rights of drainage and easements of necessity, although this is not an exhaustive list.

-A new protocol has recently come into force, which is designed to assist parties achieve early resolution in boundary and property disputes.
+A new boundary dispute protocol has recently come into force, which is designed to assist parties achieve early resolution in boundary and property disputes.
 The protocol encourages the early exchange of documents and the instruction of boundary experts in appropriate cases.

 It is important that the lawyer who you instruct to deal with your boundary or property dispute, has a full understanding of the new protocol and the relevant case law, and understands how best to achieve a pragmatic and cost-effective outcome.